 - Most significant landmark – Ocean City Boardwalk

-- Best activity for adults – Seacrets Distilling Company
+- Activity for adults – Seacrets Distilling Company

-- Best all-around accommodation – Carousel Oceanfront Hotel and Condos
+- Place to stay – Carousel Oceanfront Hotel and Condos

 1. Ocean City Life Saving Museum